Chapter 1 What is Corpus Linguistics?

 • Intertwined with many linguistic fields

-• Interactional linguistics, cognitive linguistics, functional syntax, usage-based grammar etc.
+• Interactional linguistics, cognitive linguistics, functional syntax, usage-based grammar.

-• Typically reject the characterization of corpus linguistics as a method
+• Researchers reject the view of corpus linguistics as a mere method.

-• Claim instead that the corpus itself should be the sole source of our hypotheses about language
+• They argue that the corpus itself should function as the sole source of hypotheses about language.

 • An exhaustive investigation